jbakse/site_builder/content/parameters/index.md

 ### Globals as Interfaces

 A quick-and-dirty way to make your comp form sketches “tweakable” is to use global variables for your parameters and group them at the top of the script.

-- This is very easy to set up.
-- Works particularly well for small one-off sketches that only you will ever use.
+This is very easy to set up, and works particularly well for small one-off sketches that only you will ever use.
+However, this approach slows down exploration, because you still need to re-run your sketch after each change.

 - Choose clear variable names that explain the purpose of each parameter.
 - Use comments to explain the parameter in more detail, document legal value ranges, and suggest good values.
-- This approach slows down exploration, because you still need to re-run your sketch after each change.
+- Use constants instead of variables, if your language supports them.
-- Yes, [global variables are evil](https://stackoverflow.com/questions/19158339/why-are-global-variables-evil).
-If your language supports constants, it is a good idea to use them instead of variables.
+- Keep in mind that [global variables are evil](https://stackoverflow.com/questions/19158339/why-are-global-variables-evil).

 ::: js-lab
 /parameters/sketches/square.js